oxivanisher/oxi.ch/content/posts/2017-03-28-prusa-i3-and-all-marlin-based-3d-printers-pid-tuning-with-octoprint-slic3r-and-simplify3d/index.md

 A Prusa i3 or any other Marlin based 3D printer and a method to send it commands over a serial console.
 My second printer, the Kossel XL, a china kit, is also a RepRap derivate which runs with Marlin and all that applies for this one too.
 In fact a lot of 3D printers used today are derived from the RepRap Project.

-<a href="http://octoprint.org/" target="_blank">Octoprint</a> is a web interface for 3D printers which can easily be used on a Raspberry Pi, which makes controlling and monitoring of your 3D printer very convenient.
+[Octoprint](http://octoprint.org/) is a web interface for 3D printers which can easily be used on a Raspberry Pi, which makes controlling and monitoring of your 3D printer very convenient.
 I can highly recommend it, especially if your printer is for example in your basement like in my case.

 The Prusa version of Marlin does not support saving to the EEPROM memory within the printer because it seems to be buggy in the forked version of Marlin.
 Because of this we either have to apply the new PID values to the configuration and compile the firmware new, which is pretty complicated, or we have to apply the changed PID values after each start of the printer or even before each print in that matter.